cmu-sei/crucible/docs/cite/index.md

 ### Moves

-In CITE, a Move is a defined period of time during an exercise, in which a series of injects are distributed for users to discuss and assess the current incident severity.
+In CITE, a Move is a defined period of time during an exercise, in which a series of events are distributed for users to discuss and assess the current incident severity.

 When in Dashboard view, users will have two features to interact with moves:

-- Displayed Move: Move that will be currently displayed on the screen.
+- **Displayed Move:** Move that will be currently displayed on the screen.
 Here, users can see responses to previous moves and scores, but users will not be able to edit a response.

-- Current Move: Move that is currently active.
+- **Current Move:** Move that is currently active.
 There are cases where the Displayed Move and the Current Move might be the same.
 Here, users are allowed to edit the category of the move.

 ### CITE Dashboard

 The CITE Dashboard shows exercise details like the date and time, incident summary, a suggested list of actions for participants to consider taking, and suggested participant roles.

 The following image will show some important hotspots about the CITE Dashboard.
-Reference the number on the hotspot to know more about this section.
+Reference the number on the hotspot to know more about each section.

 ![CITE Dashboard OE](../assets/img/CITE-Dashboard-v2.png)

-#### Active Incident & Moves
+#### Active Events & Moves
 *Hotspot 1:*

-The name of the active incident and the move number currently displayed.
+The name of the active event and the move number currently displayed.

 #### Situation Date & Time
 *Hotspot 2:*